greimel/website/content/_index.md

 ## _Research_

-On May 7 2018 I will present a poster at the Conference on _Financial Markets and Macroeconomic Performance_ at Goethe U Frankfurt.
+**Falling Behind: Has Rising Inequality Fueled the American Debt Boom?** (joint with Moritz Drechsel-Grau)

 Summary coming soon.

+Will be presented at the Conference on _Financial Markets and Macroeconomic Performance_ at Goethe U Frankfurt (May 2018, Poster) and the _SED Annual Meeting_ in Mexico City (June 2018).

 ## _Academic Background_